ProfessionalWiki/ExternalContent/README.md

 ### Embedding external content

 External content can be embedded via the `#embed` [parser function].
 This function takes a URL.
 Markdown and code syntax highlighting are supported.
-To render markdown, no additional parameters are needed.
+No additional parameters are needed to render the markdown.
 To use code syntax highlighting, refer to the [parameters](#code-syntax-highlighting-parameters) below.

 Example: